 “The difficult part is how this is going to affect the overall economics of the transaction.
 Certainly, it helps guard against future refinances by lowering the margin up front, so that’s good for the secondary market.
-But, is there enough in these loans for the lender to still compete and be viable given the economic changes that have taken place?
+But, is there enough in these same day loans for the lender to still compete and be viable given the economic changes that have taken place?
 That is a bit of an unknown right now,” Barnes says.

 “If we put too much downward pressure on margins and expected rates, the business will become unviable.
 That is the problem and that is what everyone is facing right now: how to compete in the marketplace and how to still be viable.”

 Wagner says that with lower margins, and therefore lower yield spread premiums, lenders are bound to take a hit.

 “I think margins are going to go all the way down to whatever the market will bear,” he says.
 “I think the little guys will be dropping out.”

 Apanay agrees that the new PLF tables will put pressure on the marketplace, but says that the product is better positioned for success for those who work for it.